michalwa/py-cliffs/README.md

 allows command definitions and usage help to be united with a single syntax.
 This way usage specification can be directly used to generate command parsers.

+The advantage of this method is that it makes it possible to avoid long chained method calls for constructing command parsers, as it is usually done in libraries.

 ## Syntax
 **Clifford** uses a rather intuitive syntax to specify the syntax of commands:
 - `literals` specify required terms that the command call must contain